DefectDojo/django-DefectDojo/README.md

 Log in with `admin / 1Defectdojo@demo#appsec`.
 Please note that the demo is publicly accessible and regularly reset.
 Do not put sensitive data in the demo.

 ## Quick Start for Compose V2
-For Docker Compose V1 [From July 2023 Compose V1 stopped receiving updates.
-Reference: https://docs.docker.com/compose/reference/]
+From July 2023 Compose V1 [stopped receiving updates](https://docs.docker.com/compose/reference/).

 Compose V2 integrates compose functions into the Docker platform, continuing to support most of the previous docker-compose features and flags.
 You can run Compose V2 by replacing the hyphen (-) with a space, using docker compose, instead of docker-compose.